JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 ```

 To apply the changes, restart the server.
-If the server was working with the old port previously, you would need to change the port in all the stored URLs of the server (browser bookmarks, agents' `serverUrl` [property](build-agent-configuration.md), URL in user's IDEs, `Server URL` setting on the __Administration | Global Settings__ page).
+If the server was working with the old port previously, you would need to change the port in all the stored URLs of the server (browser bookmarks, agents' `serverUrl` [property](build-agent-configuration.md), URL in user's IDEs, the _Server URL_ setting on the __Administration | Global Settings__ page).

 If you run another Tomcat server on the same machine, you might need to also change other Tomcat server service ports (search for `port=` in the `server.xml` file).